adsabs/adsabs.github.io/_includes/_help/actions/_posts/sort.md

 <br/>

 <h4>Entry Date</h4>
-This option sorts based on a paper's entry date in {{ include.site }} database.
+This option sorts based on a paper's entry date in the {{ include.site }} database.
 <br/>

 <h4>Read Count</h4>